 You must also consider the differences in your jobs, in your neighborhoods, and even in your family circle that is different from when you grew up.
 All of these things are important to adjusting a parenting style for today.
 You may want to take your parent's advice to heart, and this does not mean that you think they were bad people, but you must parent for today and not the previous generation.

 What I discovered most from speaking with these different executives is that they all believe in taking a hands-on approach to their parenting.
 They dedicate the necessary time to their newborns and to their jobs.
 These executives do not allow themselves to fall into the "social norms" or "expectations" of others.
 They are their own people, and they are perfectly fine with that distinction.

 Most of these executives have help caring for their newborn at some point.
 However, these are the same people that look to other members of their organization to accomplish goals in their business.
-Using the skills, they have developed as CEO or starting their businesses can easily be applied to their parenting skills and duties.
+Using the skills, they have developed as CEO, squarespace pricing or starting their businesses can easily be applied to their parenting skills and duties.
 It helps these business-minded parents remain positive in all areas of their lives.